 A full-time salaried employee is one who is scheduled to work at least 30 hours per week, or carries a faculty teaching load considered to be full time at his institution.
 A classified part-time employee is eligible if he or she is scheduled to work at least 20 hours per week.
 Your eligible dependents also may be covered.
-With the exception of adult incapacitated dependents, the term" dependent" in this section means an eligible family member.
 Retirees, LTD participants, and survivors, collectively referred to as "retiree group participants," may also be eligible for coverage as described later in this section.